• Skip to primary navigation

 Recipe inspiration

-This summary is based on the recipe which I found years ago on the CERTO website.
+This summary is based on the recipe that I found years ago on the CERTO website.
 The original recipe did not require any butter, and so I do not use any (interesting enough, Martha Stewart also uses Certo to make her grape jelly… I guess that means I’m doing it right!)

 Have fun making your grape jelly.